rishavadhikari4/planIt_Nepal/README.md

 ## 🌟 Overview

-PlanIt Nepal is a modern, full-featured Event planning platform that simplifies the process of organizing Events in Nepal.
-The platform connects couples with venues, photography studios, and catering services while providing comprehensive booking management and administrative tools.
+PlanIt Nepal is a modern, full-featured event planning platform that simplifies organizing events in Nepal.
+The platform connects users with venues, photography studios, and catering providers, making it easy to plan any event—from birthdays, seminars, parties to corporate gatherings.

 ### Key Highlights

-- 🏛️ **Venue Booking** - Browse and book Event venues with availability tracking
+- 🏛️ **Venue Booking** - Browse and book event venues with availability tracking
-- 📸 **Studio Services** - Professional photography studios with portfolio galleries
+- 📸 **Studio Services** - Find professional photography studios with portfolio galleries
 - 🍽️ **Catering Services** - Diverse cuisine options with customizable menus
 - 🛒 **Shopping Cart** - Seamless booking experience with date management
 - 💳 **Payment Integration** - Secure payment processing